 The best coolers on the market retain ice for up to a week and keep contents at refrigerator temperature even longer.
-They’re made for multi-day camping trips, overnight fishing voyages, rugged road trips – whatever long-duration outdoor adventure tickles your fancy.
-If you plan to use your cooler regularly, it’s worth spending more for a quality product.
+They’re made for multiday camping trips, overnight fishing voyages, rugged road trips – whatever long-duration outdoor adventure tickles your fancy.
+If you plan to use your cooler regularly, it’s worth spending more on a quality product.

 The ideal cooler offers the optimal combination of cooling power, durability, ease of use, weight and weight distribution, and aesthetic appeal.
 Each of the following coolers has its own unique selling points, such as uncommonly durable construction, easy carrying, or light weight.
 Whatever your needs, you’re sure the find the cooler that’s best for you.

 These are the top hard-sided coolers on the market today.
 Some are high-end, with bells and whistles like built-in bottle openers and cup holders, while others are economical and budget-friendly.